gitGNU/gnu_csnippets/README.md

 ### TODO

-A TODO list can be found by creating an issue (milestone) on top of this page.
+A TODO list can be found [here](https://github.com/allanference/csnippets/issues), also they can be created there.

 ### License(s)